Ars-Digitale/java-21-study-guide/docs/module-02/loops.md

 - **Initialization runs once** before the loop starts.
 - **Condition** is evaluated before each iteration.
 - **Update** runs after each iteration.
+- Initialization and Update sections may contain multiple statements separate by commas.
+- The variables in the **initialization** block must all be of the same type.
 - Any of the three components may be omitted, but the semicolons must remain.

 Example: